echedev/theseus-navigator/README.md

 TheseusNavigator is a `ChangeNotifier`, and notifies the `NavigationScheme` on any update of navigation stack.

-You can access to the top most destination in the stack using `currentDestination` property.
+You have an access to the whole navigation `stack`, and to the top most destination in the stack using `currentDestination` property.

 This example shows creation of the navigator that would wrap destinations with standard Flutter's `Navigator` widget:
 ```dart